jrpool/docsearch/README.md

 ### General

-This application is a web server that manager, and provides selective access to, a repository of documents.
+This application is a web server that manages, and provides selective access to, a repository of documents.

 The intended use case is a person or organization that has possession, on its own server, of a collection of documents in various formats and wants to make various parts of the collection accessible for various actions by various categories of users using web browsers.